Ampersand-ASL/sound-map/README.md

 independent module for possible use in other places.
 It might be interesting to try to plug it into app_rpt as well.

-The querySoundMap() function takes a query string that look like this:
+The querySoundMap() function takes a query string that look like any of the following:

     vendor:0d8c
     vendor:0d8c,product:0001